 They might even take what an applicant says in an interview, even if it doesn’t sound right, and come up with all kinds of positive spins on why the answer isn’t a problem because the applicant looks good on paper or they have a position that must be filled quickly.

 One common interview answer is: “I don’t want to be micro managed.”
-I don’t know why people think this is a good interview answer, but this is one that I hear continually in interviewing lots of people.
 On the surface, this might not sound like an offensive thing for an applicant to say.
-After all, most employers want an employer who can act independently, think and make decisions, exhibit sound judgment and not require constant supervision, right?
+After all, most employers want an employee who can act independently, think and make decisions, exhibit sound judgment and not require constant supervision, right?

 The reality is that when an applicant say something like this, be careful that this is not what they are really saying: “If you hire me, I will do what I want.
 I won’t play by the rules.
 And I won’t respect your directions.”
 Is this what you want from an employee?
 I would assume not.